GabeScott/standard-works-vault/General Conference/1997 October - Some Thoughts on Temples, Retention of Converts, and Missionary Service.md

 Now as you hear me say these things, I think stake presidents in many areas will say this is exactly what we need.
 Well, let us know of your needs, and we will give them prayerful and careful consideration, but please don’t expect things to happen all at once.
 We need a little experience for this undertaking.

-The operation of such temples will require some measure of sacrifice on the part of our faithful local Saints whom they serve.
-They not only will serve as ordinance workers, it will be expected that they will clean the buildings and take care of them.
+The operation of such temples will require some measure of sacrifice on the part of our faithful local Saints.
+They not only will serve as ordinance workers; it will be expected that they will clean the buildings and take care of them.
 But the burden will not be heavy; in view of the blessings, it will be light indeed.
-There will be no paid employees: all of the work of operation will represent faith and devotion and dedication.
+There will be no paid employees; all of the work of operation will represent faith and devotion and dedication.

 We are planning such structures immediately in Anchorage, Alaska; in the LDS colonies in northern Mexico; and in Monticello, Utah.
 In areas of greater Church membership we will build more of the traditional temples, but we are developing plans that will reduce the costs without any reduction in terms of the work to be performed therein.
 We are determined, brethren, to take the temples to the people and afford them every opportunity for the very precious blessings that come of temple worship.